stefan-bergstein/openshift-tutorials/ml-monitoring/ml-monitoring.md

 ![Empty Prediction Dashboard](images/seldon-dashboard-empty.png)

-## Seldon Protocol REST Model
+## Explore Seldon operational metrics

-Next we will do a couple of steps:
+Few steps are needed to see operational metrics:
 * Deploy a ML model using Seldon
 * Expose the prediction service
 * Deploy a Prometheus Service Monitor
-* Generate load and view the dashboard
+* Generate load for the prediction service and view the dashboard

 ### Deploy a ML model using Seldon

-Let us use an example from [Seldon Core](https://docs.seldon.io/projects/seldon-core/en/v1.2.2_a/examples/metrics.html#Seldon-Protocol-REST-Model):
+We will use an example from [Seldon Core](https://docs.seldon.io/projects/seldon-core/en/v1.2.2_a/examples/metrics.html#Seldon-Protocol-REST-Model):

 ```
 oc apply -f https://raw.githubusercontent.com/SeldonIO/seldon-core/release-1.2.2/notebooks/resources/model_seldon_rest.yaml
 ```

-Wait until the pods is deployed:
+Wait until the pod is deployed:
 ```
 oc get pods
 ```